-Katarina Mapes (Master’s student, start date -Fall 2022).
+Katarina Mapes (Doctoral student, start date -Fall 2022).
 Katarina will be continuing WEEOLab research on amphibian microbiomes as a response to the global amphibian panzootic caused by the chyrtrid fungus.
 Her thesis will focus on buffalo fish genomics in collaboration with the ODWC efforts to protect these intriguing and complex animals, who have been discovered to live over 100 years.

 Erika Graham is pursuing a B.S. in Biology. ” I plan to become a research scientist in the future.
 In my free time I enjoy playing the violin in the OSU symphony orchestra and playing basketball” Erika is working on turtle morphometrics using high resolution imaging techniques.

-Samuel Ross Wilson is a sophomore working on a B.S. in Zoology with a focus on conservation and ecology.
+Samuel Ross Wilson is a junior working on a B.S. in Zoology with a focus on conservation and ecology.
 He plans to pursue a career in herpetological research.
 Sam is interested in gaining laboratory and field experience while studying the effects of artificial light on invasive species (Hemidactylus turcicus) populations.

 T’ariah Sprouls AURCA Researcher (2022-2023)